pytorch/tutorials/prototype_source/lite_interpreter.rst

 Introduction
 ------------

-This tutorial introduces the steps to use mobile interpreter on iOS and Android.
-We'll be using the ImageSegmentation demo app as an example.
-Comparing to prototype stage, the prebuilt mobile interpreter now is available in Android/iOS release, and can be used directly with Maven (Android) and Cocoapods (iOS).
-Further size optimization can be achieved with custom build.
+This tutorial introduces the steps to use PyTorch's efficient interpreter on iOS and Android.
+We will be using an  Image Segmentation demo application as an example.

+This application will take advantage of the pre-built interpreter libraries available for Android and iOS, which can be used directly with Maven (Android) and CocoaPods (iOS).
+It is important to note that the pre-built libraries are the available for simplicity, but further size optimization can be achieved with by utilizing PyTorch's custom build capabilities.

 .. note:: If you see error message: `PytorchStreamReader failed locating file bytecode.pkl: file not found ()`, likely you are using a torch script model with full jit interpreter.
 Please regenerate model by running: `module._save_for_lite_interpreter(${model_path})`.